birkelbach/CAN-FIX-Utility/docs/firmware_basic.rst

 addressed in this manner.
 Again this is arbitrary as long as the host and the node are in agreement.

-The *Block Size* field indicates how much data the Node should expect in this block before receiving a Block End Frame.
-The block size is given as a power of two.
+The *Block Size* field indicates the maximum amount of data the Node should expect in this block before receiving a Block End Frame.
+The block size is sent as the log2 of the actual block size.
 Examples of some block sizes are given in the following table.
+This requires that the blocksize must be an even power of 2.
+Any other value will be an error.
+Blocks that are smaller than the block size may be recieved because the size of the firmware file may not be an exact multiple of the block size.

+The maximum value for the *Block Size* field is 31.

+The primary reason for sending a block size is so the receiving node can allocate memory appropriately and return errors before we begin sending.

 .. tabularcolumns:: |c|p{2cm}|
 .. table:: Block Size Eamples